cflee/sloca-checker/README.md

 ## Overview

-This checker takes in an input file that specifies configuration, and a set of tests to be run.
-It executes a POST or GET request to the specified endpoint, at the specified base URL, and compares the actual JSON output result with the expected output supplied in the test.
+This checker takes in an JSON input file that specifies configuration, and a set of tests to be run.
+For each test, it executes a POST or GET request to the specified endpoint, at the specified base URL, and runs one or more checks on the response.

-A full and exact match (of the entire JSON object) is required to pass each test.
-Order of elements in JSON arrays is significant, while order of elements in JSON objects are ignored.

 `is203-jwt-v2.jar` is integrated to allow testing of services even when the web service's authenticate service is not working properly.
 Tokens are automatically generated for requests, unless otherwise specified.